wp-plugins/all-in-one-event-calendar/readme.txt

 * Categorize and tag imported calendar feeds automatically
 * Events from [The Events Calendar](http://wordpress.org/extend/plugins/the-events-calendar/) plugin can also be easily imported

-Importing and exporting iCalendar (.ics) feeds is one of the strongest features of the All-in-One Events Calendar system.
+Importing and exporting iCalendar (.ics) feeds is one of the strongest features of the All-in-One Event Calendar system.
 Enter an event on one site and you can have it appear automatically in another website's calendar.
 You can even send events from a specific category or tag (or combination of categories and tags).

 Why is this cool?
 It allows event creators to create one event and have it displayed on a few or thousands of calendars with no extra work.
 And it also allows calendar owners to populate their calendar from other calendar feeds without having to go through the hassle of creating new events.
 For example, a soccer league can send its game schedule to a community sports calendar, which, in turn, can send only featured games (from all the sports leagues it aggragates) to a community calendar, which features sports as just one category.

 = Additional Features =

-The All-in-One Events Calendar Plugin also has a few features that will prove useful for website and blog owners:
+The All-in-One Event Calendar Plugin also has a few features that will prove useful for website and blog owners:

 * Each event is SEO-optimized
 * Each event links to the original calendar